-SNA can be used to test a hypothesis in online behavior and to determine causes for dysfunctional communities and networks, and to promote social cohesion and growth in the online community.
+SNA can be used to test a hypothesis in online behavior and determine causes for dysfunctional communities and networks, and promote social cohesion and growth in the online community.

-Degree Centrality measures the counts of how many neighbors a node has.
-There are two versions of the measure: In-degree is the number of incoming links, or the number of predecessor nodes; Out-degree is the number of outgoing links, or the number of successor nodes.
-For instance, you can use degree centrality to measure how often do your connections share content which would count as an in-degree measure.
+Degree Centrality measures the count of how many neighbors a node has.
+There are two versions of the measure: In-degree is the number of incoming links or the number of predecessor nodes; Out-degree is the number of outgoing links or the number of successor nodes.
+For instance, you can use degree centrality to measure how often your connections share content which would count as an in-degree measure.
 It’s important to measure in-degree as it comprises in-link which are given by other nodes in a network, while the node itself determines out-links.

 Closeness centrality in graph measures the average length of the shortest path from a node to other nodes in a network.
 For instance, if you measure the closeness centrality for a website and its links you will find that the outgoing links have higher closeness compared to the incoming links.

 Eigenvector Centrality measures the influence of a node in a network.
 Relative scores are assigned to each node based on connections to high-scoring nodes and low-scoring nodes.
 Google Page Rank was a variation of eigenvector centrality.

 “If we are connected to everyone else by six degrees and we can influence them up to three degrees, then one way to think about ourselves is that each of us can reach about halfway to everyone else on the planet.”